open-resources/dash_curriculum/tutorial/part1/chapter4.md

 Now that we have already seen a simple callback and understand how it is implemented, let's see a more complex example.

-### 4.3.1 Change the style of a Markdown component using a slider
+### 4.3.1 Update Markdown's style component with a slider

 Here we will replace the dropdown from the previous example with a slider.
 In addition to the `children` property of the Markdown component we introduce another property called `style` which can be used for any kind of styling, e.g., the color or size of the font.
 [Chapter 9](../part3/chapter9.md) will give you some more insights on this topic.